austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-CherryBlossom/README.md

 Yeah, we finally get to unzip it.

-But, dont happy so soon ! 😬
+But, don't happy so soon ! 😬

 Have you check file command again?